Guidance

 A Royal Mail tracking number is added to the Item details tab in Application Receive Domain (ARD).

-You can search the Royal Mail tracking portal using the tracking number to check on delivery progress.
-You cannot search using anything other than the tracking number.
+You can search the Royal Mail tracking portal to check on delivery progress using either the tracking number or the passport application number (PAN).

-If a customer has paid for the return of their supporting documents by secure delivery to an overseas address, the DHU will send the package by DHL.
+If a customer has paid for the return of their supporting documents by secure delivery to an international address, the DHU will send the package by DHL.

 You can track the delivery of internationally submitted passports and supporting documents using DHL Proview. (see DHL: One Track international delivery tracking using Proview).